ShixuanGuo/Airbnb-Data-Analysis/README.md

 # Airbnb-Data-Analysis

+1. Project Introduction

     In this project, I performed statistical analysis and regression analysis using the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) listings and reviews data for Los Angeles, to give a deeper understanding of data patterns and trends in Los Angeles rental market.

-Files used in the project:(download from : [Inside Airbnb](http://insideairbnb.com/get-the-data.html))
+    **Files** used in the project:(download from : [Inside Airbnb](http://insideairbnb.com/get-the-data.html))
     * listings.csv
     * calendar.csv
     * reviews.csv

     **listings.csv** contains all historical and active listings in Los Angeles including descriptions of each listing and host, price, number of reviews, review scores, etc.
     **calendar.csv** contains details of calendar data including listing availability and price
     **reviews.csv** contains all reviews for each listing

-Packages used in the project:
+    **Packages** used in the project:
     * NumPy
     * Pandas
     * nltk
     * string
+    * datetime
     * pandasql
     * matplotlib
     * Scikit-learn

+    **A quick glance at the data**:
+    -	There are 45k unique listings in LA in total.
+    -	26k unique hosts in LA.
+On average, each host has 12 listings.
+The number of listings each host has is highly variant (standard deviation=242.144).
+The maximum and minimum number of listings per host is 29584 and 1.
+    -	1509564 of reviews have been written by guests
+    -	The average price of listing in LA in the first quarter of 2020 is $254.8.
+The average price of a listing in the first quarter of 2020 ranging from $10 to $25000 per night.

+2.

 Summary of insights:

 1. Price reflects the demands of the market.
 By sharing the same x-axis, which is date, we can know that the occupancy keeps increasing from the beginning of Sep 2019 to the mid of Dec 2019, which could be a potential reason for Airbnb's host to increase the price.
 After Christmas and new year celebration, the demand of house decreases rapidly which simultaneously leads to a decrease in price.